aryamangoenka/NeuroBlock/README.md

 Developing neural networks can be complex and time-consuming, especially for beginners.
 This project simplifies that process by offering an interactive visual builder and eliminating the need for manual coding during model design.

+## Recent Updates

+- Added support for standalone activation layers to all templates
+- Modified Simple Feedforward template to use separate activation layers instead of built-in activations
+- Activation functions now have their own layer type for better flexibility and visualization
+- Backend now properly processes standalone activation layers

 ---

 ## 🛠 Tech Stack